Subhasish-Negel/CryptoPredict-cryptocurrencyPrice_prediction_webapp/README.md

 **Note: As Facebook Prophet can't be installed both on streamlit share and heroku server, the webapp deployment only contains chart on price history, maybe I will use scikit-learn instead of facebook prophet in future, I'll update the main.py then :(**

 ## Happy Learning :)

+## Update 1

+**Hooray!
+Now FB Prophet is supported on streamlit, rearranging the versions on the 'requirements.txt' helped me** **If anyone facing problme regarding hosting site on streamlit / heroku, please go through the requirements.txt & match your library versions with it**

+##Happy Developing :)